model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 We anticipate that stubbing will have a substantial positive impact on the usability of Kani:

 1. Users might need to stub functions/methods containing features that Kani does not support, such as inline assembly.
-2. Users might need to stub functions/methods containing code that Kani supports in principle, but which in practice leads to bad verification performance (for example, if it contains loops).
+2. Users might need to stub functions/methods containing code that Kani supports in principle, but which in practice leads to bad verification performance (for example, if it contains deserialization code).
-3. Users could use stubbing to perform compositional reasoning: prove the behavior of a function/method `f`, and then in other proofs use a stub of `f` that mocks that behavior but is less complex.
+3. Users could use stubbing to perform compositional reasoning: prove the behavior of a function/method `f`, and then in other proofs---that call `f` indirectly---use a stub of `f` that mocks that behavior but is less complex.

 In all cases, stubbing would enable users to verify code that cannot currently be verified by Kani (or at least not within a reasonable resource bound).
-Stubbing might also be helpful in the development of Kani, as it would make it possible to run experiments like "Will Kani get better performance if we replace all instances of `Vec::new` in the codebase with `Vec::with_capacity?`" (following [Issue 1673](https://github.com/model-checking/kani/issues/1673)).
+Even without stubbing types, the ability to stub functions/methods can help provide verification-friendly abstractions for standard data structures.
+For example, [Issue 1673](https://github.com/model-checking/kani/issues/1673) suggests that some Kani proofs run more quickly if `Vec::new` is replaced with `Vec::with_capacity`; function stubbing would allow us to make this substitution everywhere in a codebase (and not just in the proof harness).

 In what follows, we give two examples of stubbing external code, using the annotations we propose in this RFC.
 We are able to run each of these examples on a modified version of Kani using a proof-of-concept MIR-to-MIR transformation implementing stubbing (the prototype does not support stub-related annotations; instead, it reads the stub mapping from a file).
-These examples -- involving randomization and deserialization -- are the types of functions/methods that are commonly stubbed in other verification and analysis projects.
+These examples---involving randomization and deserialization---are the types of functions/methods that are commonly stubbed in other verification and program analysis projects.
 Other common examples that we should be able to handle include system calls and timer functions.

 ### Mocking Randomization